UlfricNormcloak/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+Closure is a case where a function reaches outside of itself (toward an outer scope, but not inward to a nested function) to an outer function or variable.
+The function 'looks' outward to complete the code.

 2. Study the following code, then answer the questions below.

 ```js